 Disclaimer.
 Using rotary tools near water has never been, to the best of our knowledge, endorsed by any of the rotary tool manufacturers.
 If you do choose to drill near water or with attachments under water connected to your drill then you do so at your own risk.
 Please be aware that mixing electricity and water can be very dangerous.

-If like me you love to scour the charity shops for old china plates, saucers, tea cups and tea pots then like me you'll be wondering what to do with it all.
-And lucky for us, there's lots of ideas: bird seed feeders, jewellery, cake stands, hangings, bangles, light fittings and much, much more.
+If like me you love to scour the charity shops for old china plates, saucers, tea cups and tea pots then like me you will be wondering what to do with it all.
+And lucky for us, there are lots of ideas: bird seed feeders, jewellery, cake stands, hangings, bangles, light fittings, wind chimes, plant pots and much, much more.

 For now, lets take a look at how to make a plate, cake stand.
 Great for your Victoria Sponges, French Fancies and Battenburg's but also brilliant for holding jewellery or household bits such as car keys and loose change.
 Follow these simple steps...